Wang Ping (Three Kingdoms): Battle of Xingshi

+An officer in Wang Ping's staff said: "For the moment, our strength is not sufficient to face such a strong enemy hence we should firmly retreat and defend the two cities of Hancheng and Luocheng.
+When the enemy come, we should let them go through the passes then when we are strong enough, the Fu army will be enough to defeat them and rescue the pass."

+However Wang Ping answered: "I disagree with your plan.
+From Hanzhong to Fu, there is nearly a distance of a thousand li.
+It would allow the enemy to take the passes, from then they could easily defend it.
+Afterward, they could use it as a base for their next invasion.
+Here? we could risk a disaster.
+But now, the right course of action is to first send Liu Min and the Army Advisor Du to occupy the Xingshi's mountain while I will serve as the rear guard.
+If the enemy send a division toward Huangjin valley then I will lead a thousand men down there to defeat them.
+I will defend this position until the Fu army arrive.
+This is the best plan."

 Among Wang Ping's officers, the General Who Protects the Army (護軍將軍) Liu Min insisted on following the defence arrangements previously set up by Wei Yan (when he was in charge of Hanzhong Commandery) to resist Wei invasions.
 Wang Ping agreed with Liu Min and ordered the troops to advance to Xingshi and occupy the mountains.
 Although he had only less than 30,000 troops at the time, the enemy did not know the strength of his army.
 Liu Min also ordered the Shu troops to erect a flow of flags and streamers across the mountain to create the impression of a larger army.
 When Cao Shuang led his army far into Shu's territory, Wang Ping's forces held the high ground and the mountains to solidify their defences and therefore stopped their advance.
-While Cao Shuang was stuck in a dilemma between retreating and attacking, Shu reinforcements led by Fei Yi showed up at Xingshi.
-Then, Cao Shuang had no choice but to order a retreat just as Wang Ping had originally planned.
+Later, Shu reinforcements from Fu and also Chengdu led by Fei Yi showed up at Xingshi.
+Thus, the Wei army ordered a retreat just as Wang Ping had originally planned.